Marcelo Boeck

 Marcelo Boeck (born 28 November 1984) is a Brazilian professional footballer who plays as a goalkeeper.

 Club career

 Internacional

-Born in Vera Cruz, Rio Grande do Sul of Belgian descent, Boeck started his professional career with Sport Club Internacional, being part of the squads that won the 2006 Copa Libertadores, the 2006 FIFA Club World Cup and the 2007 Recopa Sudamericana, as well as the Campeonato Gaúcho on two occasions.
+Born in Vera Cruz, Rio Grande do Sul of Belgian descent, Boeck started his professional career with SC Internacional, being part of the squads that won the 2006 Copa Libertadores, the 2006 FIFA Club World Cup and the 2007 Recopa Sudamericana, as well as the Campeonato Gaúcho on two occasions.

-In four years, he played only 16 official games.
+In four years, he played only 20 official games.

 Marítimo

 Boeck signed a three-year contract with C.S.
 Marítimo of Portugal on 17 August 2007.
 He totalled just five Primeira Liga matches in his first three seasons, acting as backup to successively Marcos and Peterson Peçanha and also fighting for second-choice status with Bruno Grassi, all three his compatriots; additionally, he also appeared on and off for the reserves in the third division.

 In the 2010–11 campaign, Boeck won the battle for the starting job with Peçanha, and played all 30 league fixtures for the Madeirans as they finished in mid-table.